 A playtester’s guide to enjoying the Pub Battles System.
 I have my favorite version of this robust system, but I am here to answer any questions about the official rules as well.
-To order the games go to the Command Post Games website: https://www.commandpostgames.com/pub-battles/
+To order the games go to the Command Post Games website: If your curious about the system here’s an overview.

-A Baggage Train is not so much a specific thing, but a general area, or critical node, for the LOC.
+A Baggage Train is not so much a specific thing, but a general area, or critical node, for the Line of Communications .

 Playing solitaire with written orders takes this one step further.